 The best way to travel for cheap is to not pay for it.
 Hitching is quite common in Europe and I’ve met a number of travelers who have done it.
 I myself traveled this way in Bulgaria.
 It’s important to use your head when hitchhiking.
 Just because someone stops doesn’t mean you need to get in their car!
 Alternatively, there are a number of car sharing websites like Gumtree and Eurotrip where you can catch a ride so long as you pitch in for gas.

-The cheapest way to travel around Europe is by bus or budget airlines, but what it really comes down to is planning – the earlier you book your bus/plane/train ticket the cheaper it will be.
+The cheapest way to travel around Europe is by bus or budget airline, but what it really comes down to is planning – the earlier you book your bus/plane/train ticket the cheaper it will be.
 Last-minute or high speed train and bus fares are double what they cost during early bookings.
 Ryanair fares can go from 1 pound to 50 pounds in a day.
 The key to traveling around Europe cheaply is planning.
 Plan, book in advance, and save.
 However, if you are as fickle and indecisive as me, buying a rail or bus pass can help you reduce your prices while maintaining flexibility.